mehjabinhossain/my-portfolio/README.md

-# 👩‍💻 Mehjabin Hossain – Frontend Developer Portfolio
+# Mehjabin Hossain – Developer Portfolio

 Welcome to my personal portfolio website!
 I'm a passionate frontend developer with a focus on clean design, responsive layouts, and building elegant user experiences using modern tools like **React**, **TailwindCSS**, and **Vite**.